ministryofjustice/modernisation-platform-environments/terraform/environments/example/README.md

 This code allows the build of a quick EC2 instance for sandpit or testing as an example.

-The security group build has been included and is commented out.
+If the security group addition is needed this can be copied (and amended) from the original-ec2.tf dile.
 This is needed if a specific security group needs to be built rather than using the default which will be in place for most environments.
 Again uncomment and select an appropriate name if this is required.

 3 amis are listed to provide a choice of Amazon linux, Canonical, Ubuntu, 22.04 LTS, amd64 or Microsoft Windows Server 2022 Full Locale English.
 Other AMIs can be chosed but the code will need to be changed to add these.
 In all instances only have one selected with others commented out as needed.

-There is also code in place to increase the size of the root volume which is, generally, quite small.
-Again this is commented out but can be changed as needed.
+There is also code in the original-ec2.tf to increase the size of the root volume which is, generally, quite small.
+Again this can copied and changed as needed.

 If additional volumes are needed please make sure that the volems section is consulted (below) to add these.